-- Teufelsberg radome impus responses by Balance mastering.
+- Teufelsberg radome impulse responses by Balance mastering.

-- The Echo Thief – A professor at UCSD who travels the world and record real places
+- The Echo Thief – A professor at UCSD who travels the world and records real places

 - EMES Virtual Rooms – Offer Free IRs on the bottom left of the screen

 - Rekkerd Impulse Response Blog – Articles and posts about convolution sound design

 - Fokke Van Saane – A lot of really unique IRs.
 Make sure you download the Wav version of the packs.

 - Lexicon 480L – IRs from the eponymous hardware reverb unit.

 - Boss GT-8 – IR from another hardware unit

 - dubbhism Stonerverbs

 - Voxengo Free reverb